WillRock19/CarBooking/README.md

 You could also generate a docker image if you have the .NET Core Cmdline installed.

-This is a new feature, that comes with .NET Core 7.0, which this project supports.
+This is a new feature, that comes with .NET Core 7.0.
 To do this, you basically needs to:

 1. Run the command to generate a docker image with .NET